 9.3.4.1.2.
 Open mouth, lift tongue and run fingers around the gums.
-Turn head from side to side to expose cars.
+Turn head from side to side to expose ears.
 Bend head down, run hands through hair.
 Spread fingers and toes apart.
 Lift arms above head.
-Lift testicies.
+Lift testicles.
 Turn face the wall.
 Lift each foot separately to expose bottoms.
 Step away from the wall, bend 90 degrees and spread buttocks.
 Have student dress into prisoner uniform and put on shoes.

 9.4.
-Tactical Interrogations (TACs); TAC should last 5 to 7 minutes and be intense.
+Tactical Interrogations (TACs): TAC should last 5 to 7 minutes and be intense.
 You are playing the role of a relatively unsophisticated interrogator and are only looking for basic information.
-The following is general guidance on conducting a TAC: Remove the student's ser/PREALs/Operating Instructions/Operating Instructions Matter Copy.doc 03/07/02 31 handcuffs to prevent wrist injuries.
+The following is general guidance on conducting a TAC: Remove the student's handcuffs to prevent wrist injuries. .
 Remove the students hood and begin your questioning.
 Limit your questions to those listed on the TAC assessment sheet.
 Brief follow up questions may be asked for clarification.
 Spend some of your time disgracing and berating the student.
 When all questions have been asked, ask the same questions over again.
-If a student clarns up and goes to the big four, back off and use a little reasoning to get a response.
+If a student clams up and goes to the big four, back off and use a little reasoning to get a response.
 Once talking, slowly turn the intensity back up to full strength.
 If backing off still doesn't get a response, inform the coordinator or senior interrogator.
-End the interrogation with a bridge for the student to think about "The next time I see you, you had better have the answer to these questions and be prepared to answer morel".
+End the interrogation with a bridge for the student to think about "The next time I see you, you had better have the answer to these questions and be prepared to answer more!".
 Hood and cuff the student, return the student to isolation.
 Put valuable bag in designated container.
 Put A-3 bag in designated location.
 Return student folder to the Intel person.